-At this level, the assessment is part science and part art; both quantitative and qualitative assessments are utilized to evaluate the potential air quality impact associated with a proposed action.
+At this level, the air quality impact assessment becomes more in-depth and is part science and part art.
+Both quantitative and qualitative assessments are utilized to evaluate the potential air quality impact associated with a proposed action.
 The results and findings of the assessment are documented and usually integrated into an overall formal EA or EIS.
-Level III advanced assessments are addressed in this document, AF Air Quality EIAP Guide Volume II.
+Level III advanced assessments are addressed in this document, Air Force Air Quality EIAP Guide Volume II.